 HHS has developed a computer program named the Institutional and Waiver Authorization and Narrative System (IoWANS) to support HCBS programs.
-This system assists HHS with tracking information, monitoring, and approving service plans for fee-for-service members.
+This system assists HHS with tracking information, monitoring, and approving service plans for fee-for-service participants.
 (Refer to appendix A and H for IoWANS system processes.)
-On a monthly basis, Iowa Medicaid QIO MSU conducts service plan reviews.
+On a monthly basis, the Iowa Medicaid Medical Services Unit conducts service plan reviews.
 The selection size for the waiver has a 95% confidence level.
-This information is reported to CMS as part of Iowa's performance measures.
-The State retains oversight of the MCO service plan process through a variety of monitoring and oversight strategies as described in Appendix D - Quality Improvement: Service Plan section.
+This info is reported to CMS as part of Iowa's performance measures.
 IoWANS will only be utilized for fee-for-service members and quality data for managed care participants will be provided by the MCOs.